Behaviour Research and Therapy

 Behaviour Research and Therapy is a monthly peer-reviewed scientific journal covering behavior therapy.
 It was established by Hans Eysenck and Stanley Rachman in 1963 as the world's first journal dedicated to behavior therapy.
-It is published by Elsevier and the editor-in-chief is Michelle Craske (University of California at Los Angeles).
-According to the Journal Citation Reports, the journal has a 2017 impact factor of 4.134.
+It is published by Elsevier and the editor-in-chief is Allison Waters, PhD (Griffith University).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 4.5.